 Why NLT Technology makes it Easy to Connect Workers

 NLT increases the safety, security and productivity of any worksite by keeping workers connected at all times.
-Their N-Connex system provides the following features:
+Here's what their N-Connex system can do:

-- Tracks vehicles’ whereabouts to ensure that they are being used efficiently.
+- Track vehicles’ whereabouts to ensure that they are being used efficiently.

-- Looks at cycle times of equipment to determine where bottleneck/pain-points are in the worksite.
-From these stats, management can create value by finding ways to improve the less-productive areas.
+- Looks at equipment cycle time to determine worksite bottlenecks.
+Management can create value by finding ways to eliminate these pain points.

-- Teleoperation of vehicles allows for vehicles to be remotely controlled from the surface.
-The driver interacts with the vehicle through video data passed over the network and can pass commands to the vehicle remotely.
+- Remote control of vehicles from the surface.
+The remote driver uses video data passed over the network to pass commands to the vehicle.

-- N-Connex uses several sensors to monitor the environmental conditions so that workers above and underground can be alerted of out of bounds sensor readings.
+- N-Connex uses sensors to monitor environmental conditions.
+These alert workers aboveground and belowground of bounds sensor readings.

-- IP (internet protocol) security cameras can be connected to the network so that they can be placed at the portals (opening at the surface) to ensure that no one accidentally accesses the restricted areas.
-These cameras can also be placed in high-traffic areas for better situational monitoring.
+- Can connect IP (internet protocol) security cameras to the network.
+Cameras placed at the portals (opening at the surface) ensure no one accesses restricted areas by accident.
+You can also place the cameras in high-traffic areas for better situational monitoring.

 As N-Connex’s real-time connectivity and remote monitoring of work areas becomes a staple in safety programs in mines across the globe, it’s no surprise that industries outside of mining are adopting the technology.